 Sok San Beach (Long Beach) on Koh Rong

-Bottom left: Koh Tonsay (Rabbit Island) and bottom right: Saracen Bay on Koh Rong Samloem
+Koh Tonsay (Rabbit Island) (left) and Saracen Bay on Koh Rong Samloem (right)

 Other islands, which we haven’t visited yet but we have heard good things about include Koh Thmei, Koh Ta Kiev and Koh Totang.

 As expected, everything on the islands in Cambodia is more expensive than it is on the mainland but the prices aren’t anywhere near as outrageous as they are on the Thai islands and they are certainly much better value for money than their Thai counterparts (*).

 (*) We recently met someone in Chiang Mai (February 2020) who had paid BHT250 for a large bottle of Leo beer in a regular bar on Krabi’s Railay Beach.
 That’s around GBP6.00/US$8.00, which is crazy!
 I’d pay less in London and in Chiang Mai, where we spend a reasonable amount of time, a large Leo in a bar is around the BHT100 mark and if you know where to go, you can get it for as low as BHT70 a bottle.
 The price of a beer is always a good indication of costs, in my opinion, and the Thai islands do not represent good value for money these days!